 It can be challenging to secure a new credit card with a substantial credit line when you already have high levels of credit card debt.
 Therefore, balance transfers are best for moving small outstanding debt balances that you can pay off before the promotional rate ends.

-Home equity loans or a home equity lines of credit is another popular way to consolidate debt.
+Home equity loans or home equity lines of credit are another popular way to consolidate debt.
 To qualify, you must own a home with enough equity and have good enough credit to secure the loan.
-This type os secured loan uses your home as collateral, typically qualifying you for a low-interest rate.
+This type of secured loan uses your home as collateral, typically qualifying you for a low-interest rate.
 However, the fees are higher than any other option, it takes up to 60 days to close the loan, and you could lose your home if your financial situation deteriorates.

 How Will a Debt Consolidation Loan Affect Your Credit?